On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Introduction

 Quite recently, point transformations allowing for canceling terms related to the Coriolis force were found for a number of models of fluid dynamics.
 Although somehow expectable from the physical point of view, these transformations are often nontrivial.
 Examples of particular models where such a transformation was already found are the vorticity equation in spherical coordinates~\cite{bihl09Ay,bihl12Ay,plat60Ay}, the barotropic potential vorticity equation~\cite{bihl09Cy} and the shallow-water equations on flat~\cite{ches09Ay} and parabolic topography~\cite{ches11Ay}.

-It is the purpose of the present paper to show that a transformation eliminating the Coriolis force also exists for the more complex system of the primitive equations, which are nonlinear partial differential equations for the momentum, mass and energy conservation of atmospheric flows.
+The purpose of the present paper is to show that a transformation eliminating the Coriolis force also exists for the more complex system of the primitive equations, which are nonlinear partial differential equations for the momentum, mass and energy conservation of atmospheric flows.
 The primitive equations form the dynamical core of most of the modern large-scale weather and climate prediction models.

-\looseness=1 A further major result of the present paper is the computation of the complete point symmetry group of the primitive equations using the version of the algebraic method proposed in~\cite{bihl11Cy} and further developed in~\cite{card12Ay}.
+A further major result of the present paper is the computation of the complete point symmetry group of the primitive equations with vanishing external heating rate using the megaideal-based version of the algebraic method proposed in~\cite{bihl11Cy} and further developed in~\cite{bihl2015a,card12Ay,malt2021a}.
 The method applied can be seen as a refinement of the general algebraic technique suggested in~\cite{hydo00By,hydo00Ay} (see also~\cite{gray13Ay}) by using the notion of megaideals (i.e., characteristically nilpotent ideals) of Lie algebras~\cite{popo03Ay}.
 To the best of our knowledge, this is the first example of computing, within the framework of the algebraic approach, the complete point symmetry group for a multidimensional system of nonlinear partial differential equations whose maximal Lie invariance algebra is infinite-dimensional and is of complicated structure.
 The core part of the computation procedure is the construction of a sufficiently wide set of megaideals that place suitable restrictions on admitted point symmetries of the primitive equations.
-Without the use of megaideals, finding the complete point symmetry group would require the solution of a cumbersome nonlinear system of partial differential equations, which in general is a hopeless endeavor.
+Without the application of the algebraic method, finding the complete point symmetry group would require the solution of a cumbersome nonlinear system of partial differential equations, which in general is a hopeless endeavor.